Select and Edit Your Notes, Drawings and Designs

 Drag+drop selections into email.
 Selection is also a nice shortcut for exporting parts of your sketches into emails, texts or other apps that support drag+drop.
 For example, if you’ve taken notes at a conference and want to pass a section along to a colleague, just select the relevant text, tap+hold the selection and begin dragging it across your canvas, then bring up your other app and drag+drop it in.

-Once you try Selection, you’ll see how quickly you can create and edit your work.
-You’ll find freedom in experimenting with ideas, and find new ways to explore thoughts, design styles and artistic expression.
+Once you try Selection, you’ll see how quickly you can create, organize and edit your work.
+You’ll find freedom in experimenting with ideas and find new ways to explore thoughts, design styles and artistic expression.
 The ability to edit your drawings is a powerful time saver and a game-changing friend.

 Do you have questions about Selection?
-Talk with our team at firstname.lastname@example.org and we’ll be happy to help.
+Tap Help > Ask Us Anything in app or email our team at email@example.com.
+We’ll be happy to help.

 By Erica Christensen